ethanbwang/fp-agent/data_collection/README.md

     skyvern init
     ```
 > [!WARNING]
-> Skyvern will write over any existing .env
+> Skyvern will write over any existing `.env` file in the repository root.
+Make sure to back up any existing `.env` file.
 4. Install Chromium for Browser Use
     ```bash
     uvx browser-use install